SENIOR EXPERTS AND ANALYSTS● Megha Mukim

 Dr. Shapiro holds a Ph.D. and M.A. from Harvard, a M.Sc. from the London School of Economics, and an A.B. from the University of Chicago.
 He is widely published, and his most recent book is Futurecast: How Superpowers, Populations and Demographics Will Change the You Live and Work (St Martins' Press, 2008).

-Before joining Sonecon to lead its Cloud Peak division, Paul N. Stockton served as the Assistant Secretary of Defense for Homeland Defense and Americas' Security Affairs from June 2009 until January 2013.
-In that position, he was responsible for DoD initiatives to strengthen security in the Western Hemisphere and help partner nations build their capacities to meet emerging security challenges.
-As Assistant Secretary, he also guided the Defense Critical Infrastructure Protection program, served as DoD's Domestic Crisis Manager, and helped lead the Department's response to Hurricane Sandy and other disasters.
-Stockton also served from 2010 to January, 2013 as Executive Director of the Council of Governors.
-Dr. Stockton was twice awarded the Department of Defense Medal for Distinguished Public Service, DoD's highest civilian award.
-Prior to his tenure as Assistant Secretary, Dr. Stockton served as a Senior Research Scholar at Stanford University’s Center for International Security and Cooperation, Associate Provost of the Naval Postgraduate School, and Legislative Assistant for defense, foreign relations and intelligence for Senator Daniel Patrick Moynihan (where he served with Dr. Shapiro).
+Paul N. Stockton is Managing Director of Sonecon, LLC.
+Before joining Sonecon, Dr. Stockton served as the Assistant Secretary of Defense for Homeland Defense and Americas' Security Affairs from June, 2009 until January, 2013.
+In that position, helped lead the Department's response to Superstorm Sandy and other disasters, guided Defense Critical Infrastructure Protection, and oversaw DOD continuity of operations programs and policies.
+Dr. Stockton was also responsible for DOD initiatives to strengthen security in the Western Hemisphere.
+In September, 2013, Secretary of Defense Chuck Hagel appointed Dr. Stockton to co-chair the Independent Review of the Washington Navy Yard Shootings, which recommended major changes to the Department's security clearance system that are now being implemented.
+Prior to his tenure as Assistant Secretary, Dr. Stockton served as Senior Research Scholar at Stanford University's Center for International Security and Cooperation, Associate Provost of the Naval Postgraduate School, and Legislative Assistant for foreign and defense policy for Senator Daniel Patrick Moynihan (where he served with Dr. Shapiro).